-Camp Leader Check-in-Camp Office Med.
-Check- Health Office Shooting Sports Orientation- Rifle Range Dining Hall Orientation- Robinson Dining Hall Chaplain Meeting- Gazebo outside Robinson Dining Hall Swim Tests- Cook Pool Camp Site Set-up- Campsites Dinner- Hill 5:30 pm, Valley 5:50 pm, Grove 6:10 pm (Cafeteria Style Sunday Only!)
-Camp Wide Colors-Leader's and SPL's Meeting/ Camp Wide Tours 7:05 pm Senior Patrol Leader's Meeting immediately following, (30 minutes on average).
-Opening Campfire 9:00 pm
+Camp Leader Check-in-Camp Office

+Med.
+Check- Health Office

+Shooting Sports Orientation-Rifle Range

+Dining Hall Orientation-Robinson Dining Hall

+Chaplain Meeting- Gazebo outside Robinson Dining Hall

+Swim Tests- Cook Pool

+Camp Site Set-up- Campsites

+Dinner (HILL) - 5:45 pm, (VALLEY) - 6:00 pm, & (GROVE) - 6:15 pm

+Camp Wide Colors-

+6:50 pm

+Leader's and SPL's Meeting/Camp Wide Tours 7:10 pm

+Senior Patrol Leader's Meeting immediately following, (30 minutes on average).

+Opening Campfire

+9:00 pm

-"NEW" Arrival at Camp
+Arrival at Camp

-Troops are to check in at their scheduled time window on Sunday (Area / Site Check-in Time Windows: HILL between 12 pm - 1 pm, VALLEY between 1 pm - 2 pm, & GROVE between 2 pm - 3 pm.)
+Troops are to check in at their scheduled time window on Sunday (Area / Site Check-in Time Windows: $HILL\ between\ 12\ pm-1\ pm$, $VALLEY\ between\ 1\ pm-2\ pm$, & $GROVE\ between\ 2\ pm-3\ pm$.)
 Once your whole unit has arrived follow the following procedure.

 NOTE: You may go straight to your Camp Site, unload, then check-in as a whole Unit at the Office/Health Lodge!

-"NEW" Check-in Procedures
+Check-in Procedures

 - 1. Camp leaders report to the Administration Building (no sooner than your scheduled time window!)

 Make sure that the camp leader has a completed roster when checking in.
 The camp leader should also turn all early departure forms at this time. - 2.
 Report as a unit with medical forms and all medication (including over the counter) to the Health Lodge.
 NO BUDDY TAGS WILL BE ISSUED without a Health Form. - 3.
 After Medical Check-In, proceed to the Rifle Range with your Assigned Tour Guide. - 4.
 After Shooting Sports Orientation proceed to the Dining Hall. - 5.
 After the Dining Hall, report to the Gazebo for the Chaplain Meeting. - 6.
 When the Chaplain Meeting is complete, report to the pool for the swim test. - 7.
 Return to your campsite and finish any set-up for your campsite.